Tarbosaurus: Description

-Although slightly smaller than Tyrannosaurus, Tarbosaurus was one of the largest tyrannosaurines, with the type specimen PIN 551–1 measuring approximately 10-11 m long, 3 m tall at the hips, and weighing up to 4.5–5 MT.
-Other adult specimens were a bit smaller, as MPC-D 107/2, ZPAL.MgD-I/4 and PIN 552-1 likely weighed around 2.2 MT to 3.4 MT.
+Although slightly smaller than Tyrannosaurus, Tarbosaurus was one of the largest tyrannosaurines, with the type specimen PIN 551–1 measuring approximately 10 m long, 3 m tall at the hips, and weighing up to 4.5–5 MT.
+Some adult specimens have been estimated at more than 12 m long.
+Other adult specimens were smaller, as MPC-D 107/2, ZPAL.MgD-I/4 and PIN 552-1 likely weighed around 2.2 MT to 3.4 MT.
 The largest known Tarbosaurus skull is about 1.35 m long, which is larger than that of all other tyrannosaurids, aside from Tyrannosaurus.